raspberrypilearning/cd-advanced-scratch-sushi/en/step_8.md

 ### Starting at Level 1

-You also need to make sure that every time someone starts the game, the first level they play is Level 1.
+You also need to make sure that every time someone starts the game, the first level they play is level 1.

-+ Go to the `reset-game`{:class="blockmoreblocks"} script and remove the call to `reset-character`{:class="blockmoreblocks"}.
++ Go to the `reset-game`{:class="blockmoreblocks"} script and remove the call to `reset-character`{:class="blockmoreblocks"} from it.
 In its place, broadcast the `min-level`{:class="blockdata"}.
-The code you've already added with this card will then set up the correct starting coordinates and call `reset-character`{:class="blockmoreblocks"}.
+The code you've already added with this card will then set up the correct starting coordinates for the **Player Character** sprite, and also call `reset-character`{:class="blockmoreblocks"}.

 ```blocks
     define reset-game